bueler/opt/index.md

 * See the [Schedule](assets/general/schedule.pdf).
 Check it often for due dates, and for which topics come next!

 * Check out the weekly [homework Assignments](homework.html).
-These require some programming in Matlab/Octave or another scientific computing language on every assignment and on the project.
-See [_Programming languages compared_](https://bueler.github.io/compareMOP.pdf) for recommended languages.

 * You will do a [two-part project](project.html) on a topic of your choice.
 See the [Project](project.html) tab for details.

+* Homework and projects will require some programming in Matlab/Octave or some other suitable scientific computing language.
+See [_Programming languages compared_](https://bueler.github.io/compareMOP.pdf) for recommended languages.

 * There are [two Exams](exams.html), a Midterm and a Final.
 Both are in class, and the Final will happen at the scheduled time (Friday, December 16, 3:15pm--5:15pm).
 See the [Exams](exams.html) tab for the sections covered, and old exams for review.